ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 * store it in a sub-directory for the correct ``plugin_type`` (for example, ``cache_plugins`` or ``strategy_plugins``) within that role

 When shipped as part of a role, the plugin will be available as soon as the role is called in the play.
+If you've been using roles off Galaxy, you may have been using local modules and plugins without even realizing it.

 If you haven't written your local module or plugin yet, start with the pages on :ref:`developing_modules` and :ref:`developing_plugins`.